KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 2. ESLint issues:
    - MMM-RandomQuotes.js: Line 1, Column 5: 'self' is assigned a value but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 14, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 16, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 19, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-RandomQuranAyah by slametps](https://github.com/slametps/MMM-RandomQuranAyah)